 My plan is continual collaboration in Art, Media, and Technology.
 To work with virtuoso teams creating web, mobile, and print products.
-Lo-res can move stories forward as we see with upheaval of the masses.
-Rigorous hi-res craft, and fertile design ideas also move stories, and that is the interface at which I work.
+Low resolution images can move stories reflecting upheaval of the masses.
+Rigorous high-resolution craft, and fertile design ideas also move stories, and that is the interface at which I work.
 Humanity Loves Attention

 ‘Taking a dish that is well known and transforming all its ingredients, or part of them; then modifying the dish’s texture, form and/or its temperature.
 Deconstructed, such a dish will preserve its essence… but its appearance will be radically different from the original’s.’ —Ferran Adrià – El Bulli 1994-1997

 “First surprise, then fascinate.
 Finally, convince.”
 This is our strategy.— Javier Mariscal

 This is my work and my world.
 If you would like to work with me, please get in touch.